July 1, 2022

 A Refundable State EITC is a Boost to Working Families: See How Much

 The Earned Income Tax Credit (EITC) is a commonsense way to support families with low to moderate incomes.
 Over 600,000 of Virginia’s working families currently receive the federal Earned Income Tax Credit (EITC), which helps families to put food on the table, keep up with utility bills, and afford other necessities.
-The federal EITC is one of the most effective tools to bring families above the poverty line.
+The federal EITC is one of the most effective tools in supporting working families with the lowest incomes, in part, because it is refundable so families receive the full value of the credit they earned.
+And recent improvements to the state’s version of the credit will boost its effectiveness.

 Claiming Full Credit